 Go to: Ricketts Glen State Park in Benton, Pennsylvania

-OK, so this is our pick, not Saboe’s or Bronner’s, but we think you’ll like it anyway.
-Take a tour of Ricketts Glen’s 22 ahh-inducing waterfalls on the Falls Trail, a 3.4-mile loop of moderate difficulty that leads you in and around most of the waterfalls, displaying the park’s beauty (hey, stunning rock formations!) in all its glory.
+Take a tour of Ricketts Glen’s 21 ahh-inducing waterfalls on the Falls Trail, a 3.2-mile loop of moderate difficulty that leads you in and around most of the waterfalls, displaying the park’s beauty in all its glory.
 After you work up a sweat climbing through the falls, cool off with a swim at the park’s Lake Jean, where canoe and kayak adventures are welcome as well.
 When it’s time to hit the hay, set up your tent and sleeping bags in the park’s campground.
-Starting at $25.50 per night Monday through Thursday for Pennsylvania residents and $29.50 per night for Fridays and Saturdays.
+Starting at $19 per night.

 If you want to be near the beach …

 Go to: Cape Henlopen State Park in Lewes, Delaware